 At its peak, Rainbow Mountain is over 5000m, and we knew we needed to be in full fitness if we were going to make the most of it.
 We delayed booking the tour until we knew we we were ready.

 Booking a tour to Rainbow Mountain and the Red Valley

 All the tour operators across Cusco sell tours for around the same price, 70-75 soles (around £17-19).
 This is for a full day excursion, including breakfast and lunch, so it’s a pretty affordable option.
-It can be overwhelming trying to choose a company to go with, as they all seem to look the same, and offer the same.
+It can be overwhelming trying to choose a company as they all seem to look and offer the same.

 As we wanted something quite specific, our options were narrowed down significantly.
 Most of the tours take you up to the summit of Rainbow Mountain, give you time to enjoy the view, and then return the same way.
 We wanted to do a loop, visiting Rainbow Mountain before walking back through the nearby Red Valley.

 There really aren’t very many tour operators who go this way.
 After some research we finally found a company called Inka Time.
 For just 25 soles (around £5) more than the usual tours, we would get to see so much more.
 We went into their shop and signed up for the next day!